willvivi/fuel/Readme.md

 #### Generalities / Infrastructure

-- Put the API online, preferably with some CI/CD tools hooked to this repository.
+- ~~Put the API online,~~ preferably with some CI/CD tools hooked to this repository.
-- Build a simple user friendly front page allowing to request the API trough a dynamic form or geolocation.
+- ~~Build a simple user friendly front page allowing to request the API trough a dynamic form or geolocation.~~
 - ~~Dockerize the API, MongoDB and the front.~~
 - Use the PayloadService as a CRON, and not as an API call.

 #### Code

 - Swagger on the API
-- Clean out some keys of the object returned by the API (rough latitude, longitude...)
+- ~~Clean out some keys of the object returned by the API (rough latitude, longitude...)~~
 - ~~Write tests for the API (TDD unfortunately not applied as I didn't have a clear idea of the features)~~
 - Weird typing on the GasStations Mongoose model on the "city" field, should be `String` but it is mandatory to use `JSON` instead.
-- Sort out why we can't use the typescript interface as a Schema for Mongoose
 - Use a proper logging solution (eg. Winston) on the PayloadService.

 ## Instructions